gormonn/cv/README.md

 - Participated in three Frontend projects for GIS.
 Admin panel development.
 - Call the team once a day, task scheduling and cross code reviews
 - Created a dozen components for the UI library
-- Quit this job and took a long career break

 | company  |  format | position  |  location |  period |
 |---|---|---|---|---|